riya-rjha/30-Days-JavaScript/Concepts.md

 JSON.stringify(obj).length --> 2+ (2 is the parentheses included in length)

 Object.keys(obj).length --> Object.keys() converts the given object into an array

+18. Methods in Array - Splice() & Slice()

+Both perform the same task, that is, to handle particular elements of array.
+The key difference however between both the methods is that slice returns a new array, whereas splice modifies the original array.
+Both start from a starting index going to ending indec - 1.

+19. Array.prototype() method is used to change the properties or values of an array.
+While using this constructor, we use "this" keyword to access the array.